What You Need to Know about California’s Revocable Transfer on Death Deed

 If you’re not the sole owner of your property, then the transfer on death deed is useless if you predecease your co-tenant, who will own the property outright.
 Your co-tenant (such as a spouse or sibling) would have to file a separate transfer on death deed naming the same beneficiaries in order to ensure the transfer of property in the event of both property owners’ deaths.

-4. Record the notarized deed with your county clerk’s office.
+4. Have the notarized deed recorded with your county clerk’s office.

 How Do I Revoke a Transfer on Death Deed?

 The transfer on death deed is fully revocable before the death of the real property owner.
 There are 3 effective ways to revoke this deed:

 1. File and record a Revocation of Revocable Transfer on Death Deed form.

 2. Record a new transfer on death deed naming a different beneficiary.
 The newest recorded deed will automatically revoke any and all previous deeds of the same type.